 In the following descriptions, the term "agency" includes Federal agencies, bureaus, services and operating divisions within larger departments, as well as independent agencies.

-4) Good Neighbor Award – This award recognizes a Federal agency team for its exemplary engagement with local or regional communities to promote one or more of the goals of Executive Order 13514.
-Nominations in this category should focus on Federal agency representatives who are actively involved in local community planning and sustainability initiatives, have established and are pursuing collaborative sustainability goals, and demonstrate success in aligning policies and practices with community partners to achieve those goals.
+6) Good Neighbor Award – This award recognizes exemplary application of the partnership for sustainable communities, livability principles and/or external engagement with local or regional communities to advance and raise awareness of sustainability, engage stakeholders, and promote the Administration's sustainability priorities.
 Nominations for this category must include at least one letter of support from a non-Federal local or regional community partner in order to be considered.
-Letters of support should be sent to firstname.lastname@example.org, please include your application number in the subject line, and address the letter to: Office of the Federal Environmental Executive, GreenGov Presidential Awards Panel.
+Letters of support for the Good Neighbor Award should be sent to firstname.lastname@example.org; please include your application number in the subject line and address the letter to: Office of Federal Sustainability, GreenGov Presidential Awards Panel.

-Nominations must be submitted by a Federal employee through the FedCenter website, www.fedcenter.gov between April 14, 2014 and May 23, 2014.
-Please contact your Agency's Senior Sustainability Officer if there are additional guidelines for your agency.
+Nominations must be submitted by a Federal employee through the FedCenter website, www.fedcenter.gov between March 18, 2015 and May 20, 2016.
+Please contact your Agency's Chief Sustainability Officer if there are additional guidelines for your agency.

-Agency Senior Sustainability Officers or their designee will be provided copies of the nominations submitted by their agency's personnel.
-The Senior Sustainability Officer will determine which nominations will be included for award consideration.
-Final award winners will be chosen by a Selection Committee named by the Chair of the White House Council on Environmental Quality and composed of leaders from the Federal, nonprofit, local and state government, and private sectors.
+Agency Chief Sustainability Officers or their designee will be provided copies of the nominations submitted by their agency's personnel.
+The Chief Sustainability Officer will determine which nominations will be included for award consideration.
+Final award winners will be chosen by a Selection Committee named by the Chair of the White House Council on Environmental Quality and composed of leaders from the Federal, non-profit, local and state government, and private sectors.

 Please remember these important points when submitting your nomination: